 - On Page WordPress SEO

 - Off-site WordPress SEO

-In this guide, we are more focused on On Page and On-Site aspect of SEO.
+In this guide, we are more focused on the On Page and On-Site aspects of SEO.

 Let me explain these two with a simple example: